Category Archives: Politics

 Libertarian Transformers

 For some reason people gasp when I mention the dominant Libertarian themes in Transformers 4 : Age of Extinction.
 Buried beneath inane comedy and not so sleek Budweiser advertisements are some stunning Hayekian/Misesian ideas.
 Contrasting to the first three Transformers movies, Age of Extrinction refuses to glamorize military.
-Instead of Marines fighting evil aliens in Middle-East, we have CIA black ops oppressing a Texan inventor.
-From Cade Yeager (played by Mark Wahlberg) emphasizing to the black cloaked agents to get off his property, to ignorant bureaucrat Harold Attinger (played by Kelsey Grammer) destabilizing planet with his foreign policy, Michael Bay’s U-Turn on politics is evident.
+Instead of Marines fighting evil aliens in Middle-East, we have CIA black ops oppressing an innovative Texan inventor.
+From Cade Yeager (played by Mark Wahlberg) emphasizing to the black cloaked agents to get off his property, to ignorant bureaucrat Harold Attinger (played by Kelsey Grammer) destabilizing planet with his foreign policy, Michael Bay’s U-Turn on politics cannot be more evident.

-Govt propping up bad guys in an alien war, or private firms profiting from war, or having an elected US President become subservient to career bureaucrats – this movie cuts close to reality.
+Govt propping up bad guys in an alien war, or private firms profiting from war, or having an elected US President become subservient to career bureaucrats – this movie cuts close to reality in numerous subtle and different ways.
 How a private weapons manufacturer, Joshua Joyce (played by Stanley Tucci), changes his mind when confronted with reality.
 But, a bureaucrat constantly refusing to confront his own folly is worth noting.
-Hollywood illustrating how private sector can get corrupted by govt incentives is not so common.
+In this case Hollywood illustrating how private sector can get corrupted by govt incentives — quite uncommon!
 Not to mention, Kelsey Grammer comforting the US President by claiming the all-powerful alien bounty hunter as his “asset”, a genuine black comedy moment!

-An individualistic inventor honestly trying to stabilize the world, while govt busy-bodies propping up chaos, sounds like the movie appeals to all our civilized human instincts.
-Café intellectuals might disagree, but Hollywood is among the best Western institutions, they spread liberal ideas across the globe.
-Niall Fergurson’s interesting work ‘The West and the Rest’ quite aptly quotes the French philosopher Régis Debray — “more power in blue jeans and rock and roll than the entire Red Army”.
+Essentially the whole movie is about an individualistic inventor trying to stabilize the world, while govt busy-bodies propping up chaos.
+Sounds like it appeals to all our civilized human instincts.
+Café intellectuals might disagree, but Hollywood is among the best Western institutions.
+They’re more effective than any military in spreading liberal ideas across the globe.
+Niall Fergurson’s ‘The West and the Rest’ quite aptly sums up this sentiment through a quote from the French philosopher Régis Debray — “more power in blue jeans and rock and roll than the entire Red Army”.

 Bjoern Kommerell [CC BY-SA 4.0], via Wikimedia Commons